sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/workflows.md

 ### Access to Log Output

-- **Order ID**: Clicking the *Order ID* will display the Order's log output from the [Order Log Viewer](/order-log).
+- **Order ID**: Clicking the *Order ID* will display the Order's log output from the [Order Log View](/order-log).
 The log includes output created by any jobs executed with the Workflow.
 - **Download Icon**: clicking the icon will download the Order's log to a file.

 By default display of Order logs is limited to 10MB log size and otherwise logs are downloaded to files.
-Users can adjust the limit from the [Settings](/settings) page.
+Users can adjust the limit from the [Settings - JOC Cockpit](/settings-joc) page.

 ## Operations